Diabulimia

 Diabulimia (a portmanteau of diabetes and bulimia), also known as ED-DMT1 (eating disorder-diabetes mellitus type 1) in the US or T1ED (type 1 eating disorder) in the UK, is an eating disorder in which people with type 1 diabetes deliberately give themselves less insulin than they need or stop taking it altogether for the purpose of weight loss.
 Diabulimia is not recognized as a formal psychiatric diagnosis in the DSM-5.
 Because of this, some in the medical or psychiatric communities use the phrases "disturbed eating behavior" or "disordered eating behavior" (DEB in both cases) and disordered eating (DE) are quite common in medical and psychiatric literature addressing patients who have type 1 diabetes and manipulate insulin doses to control weight along with exhibiting bulimic behavior.

 Diabulimia is caused by a range of factors relating to body image, the regular use of insulin, and emotional well-being.
 Insulin can cause weight gain, and a person who restricts insulin may lose weight.
-Insulin restriction can lead to the common symptoms of uncontrolled hyperglycaemia, which risks complications and a shorter life expectancy.
-Treatment involves cognitive behavioural therapy, and other support services offered by a multidisciplinary team who work both in diabetes medicine and on eating disorders.
+Insulin restriction can lead to the common symptoms of uncontrolled hyperglycemia, which risks complications and a shorter life expectancy.
+Treatment involves cognitive behavioral therapy, and other support services offered by a multidisciplinary team who work both in diabetes medicine and on eating disorders.

 Diabulimia is most common in young people, and most of the severe cases tend to occur in women.
 Research into effective management strategies is ongoing, with a growing medical consensus on the importance of early intervention with specialist teams.
 People with diabulimia often suffer both from clinicians and from friends and family, partly due to the lack of understanding of the condition.

 Signs and symptoms

-A person with diabulimia, especially if not treated early, can result in negative effects on the body earlier than one who is managing properly.
+A person with diabulimia, especially if not treated early, can result in negative effects on the body.
 Of diabetics who have a DEB, some intentionally misuse insulin to control weight.
 This may also involve irregular eating patterns.

 Suspension of insulin combined with overeating can result in ketoacidosis.
 Multiple hospitalizations for ketoacidosis or hyperglycemia are cues to screen for an underlying emotional conflict.